 Ready for a Changing World by Wendy Priesnitz (in Life Learning Magazine, 2010)

 Wendy Priesnitz is the editor of Life Learning Magazine, where an earlier version of this article first appeared, and Natural Life Magazine.
-She is also the author of twelve books, a change-maker, and the mother of two adult daughters who learned without school.
+She is also the author of thirteen books, a change-maker, and the mother of two adult daughters who learned without school.